davidpaulius/davidpaulius.github.io/content/papers/IROS-25.md

 ---

-#### Citation
+#### Citation:

 M. Merlin, Z. Yang, G. Konidaris*, and D. Paulius* (2025).
 "Least Commitment Planning for the Object Scouting Problem".
-In:
-*Proceedings of the 2025 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)*.
+In: *Proceedings of the 2025 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)*.